samlupton/Ohm-CapMeter/README.md

 # Capacitance Meter and Resistance Meter with LCP1769

-This repo contains source code and schematics for measruing resistance and capacitance with an LCP1769.
-All code is written in C++.
+This repository comprises of source code and schematics for accurately measuring resistance and capacitance using an LCP1769 microcontroller.
+The code has been written entirely in C++, ensuring reliability and consistency in the measurements.

 ## ChatGPT Insight